Hatz-D/huaweicloud-organizations-accounts-projects/README.md

 However, how to list all the enterprise projects of the child accounts automatically?

 ## 1. Dependencies
-In order to use Huawei Cloud SDK, it is necessary to download the dependencies.
-More information can be found on the original GitHub repository: <a href="https://github.com/huaweicloud/huaweicloud-sdk-python-v3" GitHub Repository>
+In order to use Huawei Cloud SDK, it is first necessary to download the dependencies.
+More information can be found on the original GitHub repository: <a href="https://github.com/huaweicloud/huaweicloud-sdk-python-v3" GitHub Repository>.
+Besides that, it is also necessary to install <code>Pandas</code>.

 ## 2. Authentication
 In order to delegate access to the Huawei account through the SDK, it is necessary to generate a AK/SK pair on Huawei Cloud console.
 After that, import the AK/SK as environment variables on the OS running the script, as shown below: